How Much National Insurance do I Pay as an Employee?

 How much National Insurance do I pay as an Employee?

-What if I have two jobs?
+What if I Have Two Jobs?

 Like the first job, you would be paying NIC for the second job as well.
 As you are going to pay tax and NIC on the income that you will earn.
 However, income tax and NIC work differently.
 For tax, you get a single tax-free amount for the whole year.
 Whereas for NICs, there would be a separate limit for each job.
 Each job would have a different threshold of NIC.